 Then from a theoretical point of view, moneyrepresent both frozen time (as a means of storing time savings) and liquid time (as a means of exchanging time savings).
 We earn money by sacrificing our personal time, and we can exchange it for proportional sacrifices from others.
 Thus, anyone who gains control over the money supply and can manipulate it at their own discretion can steal time savings directly from users of their money through a shadow inflation tax.
 In order to shed light on the true nature of fiat currency in one line, let's call it as it is: a financial pyramid that is subject to unlimited supply inflation, which is built on gold.
 Since this is very important, it would be worthwhile to remind once again: inflation is the theft of personal time - injustice backed by legal sanctions.

-“Inflation is probably the most significant factor inthat vicious circle in which state activity leads to the need to further strengthen state control.
-For this reason, everyone who wants to stop the drift to strengthen such control should focus on monetary policy. ”- Friedrich August von Hayek, Freedom Constitution
+"Inflation is probably the most significant factor inthat vicious circle in which state activity leads to the need for further strengthening of state control.
+For this reason, anyone who wants to stop the drift toward increased such controls must focus on monetary policy." &#8212; Friedrich August von Hayek, Constitution of Liberty.

 Manipulation of cash reserves has othereffects.
 Money is the main information utility of the economy, a kind of touchstone for measuring the value of saving time (or spending it), which is expected to become possible due to economic benefits in the future.
 When money is manipulated, the objectivity of its measuring ability is in question.
 This violation of the informational utility of money is called a distortion of the price signal.
 Such manipulations make economic calculations less reliable and force entrepreneurs to borrow too much money, allocate capital inefficiently and, ultimately, reduce time savings, as capital is spent instead of increasing through reinvestment.
 Price signals provide a system of "telecommunications to market participants" and can be explained as follows: